 Paramecium collects foods via its mouth, called oral groove.
 The food materials enter the cell body and then are digested in food vacuoles.
 Paramecia eat other microorganisms such as bacteria, yeasts, and algae.

 Paramecium has a protective skin layer consisted of pellicle and ectoplasm.
-Trichocysts are special organelles situated in the ectoplasm which can discharge long spikes for protection from its predator.
+Trichocysts are special organelles situated in the ectoplasm which can discharge long spikes for protection from their predator.

 Paramecium has two star-shaped contractile vacuoles.
 The contractile vacuoles regulate the quantity of water (osmosis) inside of a cell.
 They expel water out of the cell by contracting and they prevent the cell from absorbing too much water.